Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 There are a wide variety of potential preliminary final combinations available depending on how the first two weeks of the finals series pan out.

-The winner of the first qualifying final plays the winner of the second semi-final, and the winner of the second qualifying final plays the winner of the second semi-final.
+The winner of the first qualifying final plays the winner of the second semi-final, and the winner of the second qualifying final plays the winner of the first semi-final.
 This guarantees that it is not possible for any two teams to meet twice in the first three weeks of finals.

 The qualifying final winners not only have had a week off as a bye, but also get to host these games in their home state, giving them a significant advantage.
 These games are played across two time-slots: Friday night and Saturday night.